Boats, Family, and the Feeling of Freedom

 And still, people do it.

-That is why painting boats feels meaningful to me.
+That is why custom boat paintings feel meaningful to me.

 I think about how many boats are tied to seasons that pass before we realize how precious they were.
 The years when the kids were small enough to fall asleep on the ride back.
 The summers when everyone could still gather.
 The mornings when someone had the patience to teach a child how to bait a hook.
 The dogs who knew the sound of the keys and ran for the dock before anyone said a word.